wdi-sf-jan-2014/notes/blocks_procs_and_lambdas/blocks_as_awesomesauce.md

 In other words `for..in` is *not* a loop, it's an alias for `.each`.

-Using one built in loop, a temporary variable, `Array.size`, `yield`, and no other iterators, your mission is to implement `SortedArray.each`. `SortedArray.each` needs to return the original array untouched.
+Using one built in loop, a temporary variable, `Array#size`, `yield`, and no other iterators, your mission is to implement `SortedArray#each`. `SortedArray#each` needs to return the original array untouched.

 ```
 class SortedArray < Array